 - agree to submit an article to the next Island Bushwhacker Annual and to contribute to the ACC VI Section and/or Vancouver Island mountain environment in some additional way.

-To apply, fill in the application form (.doc) and email it before January 31 to the Memorial Fund Administrator at email@example.com.
+To apply, fill in the application form (.doc) and email it before January 31 to the Memorial Fund Administrator at .
+There is no longer a requirement to submit the application by post.
 The executive will discuss the merits of each application and will announce the names of successful applicants on or before March 1.

-Half the grant will be paid up front and the other half following the activity and presentation of receipts to the Treasurer.
+A portion of the grant will be paid up front and the rest following the activity and submission of an article to the Island Bushwhacker Annual.
+Receipts for the activity may be requested by the Fund Administrator.

 - Get our attention with your clear mission statement, strong commitment and communicative skills about your proposal.